PatrickPT/patrickpt.github.io/content/posts/2023_01_12_hands_on_latent_diffusion_models/2023_01_12_hands_on_latent_diffusion_model.md

 There are already a few websites giving you access to endpoints for free.
 I recommend to use one where you still have access to the codebase of the model and some evaluation.
-The creators of stable-diffusion, an open source latent diffusion model host their model on Huggingface and give access to an endpoint (here called spaces) to test it out:
+StabilityAI, the creators of stable-diffusion, an open source latent diffusion model host their model on Huggingface and give access to an endpoint (here called spaces) to test it out:

 [Stable Diffusion 2.1 Demo by Stability AI](https://stabilityai-stable-diffusion.hf.space/)